 Among the festivals where Duo Praxedis has appeared are the Menuhin Festival in Gstaad, the Engadine Festival, the Esterházy Festival in Eisenstadt and the Janáček Festival.
 They have also performed in such important musical venues as the Berlin Philharmonie, the Golden Hall of the Musikverein in Vienna, the Laeiszhalle in Hamburg and the Zurich Tonhalle.

 Duo Praxedis has long been delighting its audiences with the uniquely wide-ranging breadth of its repertory, a breadth that extends from Vivaldi, Bach and Mozart to Bernstein and Piazzolla.
 They perform Baroque, Classical and Romantic works both in their original versions and in arrangements of popular masterpieces transcribed for harp and piano, as well as regular commissions from contemporary composers.
 Among the new works that Duo Praxedis has premiered are double concertos by Oliver Waespi and Carl Rütti.
-In 2014 Duo Praxedis received a sponsorship award from the UBS Cultural Foundation for its work in promoting contemporary music.
+In 2014 Duo Praxedis received a project contribution from the UBS Cultural Foundation.

 Duo Praxedis has undertaken extensive research and discovered many repertory rarities in archives and libraries.
 Thousands of works were written for the harp and piano.
 The last well-known composers to write for this combination of instruments at the end of its golden age were Debussy and Ravel.
 The combination of harp and piano was especially popular in the aristocratic and bourgeois salons of the nineteenth century.